splunk/splunk-shuttl/README.md

 Make sure that you can run `ssh localhost` without having to enter a password*

-Cd into to the splunk-shep directory and run the following:
+Cd into to the splunk-shuttl directory and run the following:

 Put a .tgz packaged Splunk in the put-splunk-tgz-here directory**

-Build shep:
+Build shuttl:

 	$ ./buildit.sh